cosmos/sdk-tutorials/academy/4-my-own-chain/game-deadline.md

  ...
 ```

-This does not look good, in effect your blockchain state is broken.
-To see how you would update your blockchain state to avoid such a breaking change, see [migrations](./migration.md).
+This does not look good.
+In effect, your blockchain state is broken.
+Take a look at the [section on migrations](./migration.md) to see how you would update your blockchain state to avoid such a breaking change.
 This broken state still lets us test the update of the deadline on play:

 ```sh
 $ checkersd tx checkers play-move 0 1 2 2 3 --from $bob